facebook pixel Skip to Main Content

 1. You can submit the petition before you register for the course to see if the course you want to take will count toward the nursing prerequisites.

-The School of Nursing Course Petition form and supporting documentation can be submitted to sonadvis@isu.edu at any time.
+The School of Nursing Course Petition form and supporting documentation can be submitted via DocuSign at any time.
 The student can expect to receive the decision or a request for more information within two to three weeks.

-My CON Course Petition was approved, but my transcript does not show the equivalent ISU course completed.
+My SON Course Petition was approved, but my transcript does not show that the equivalent ISU course was completed.
 Why?

-An approved CON Course Petition means that the College of Nursing approved your course as a substitution for a similar requirement in our program.
-The Adviser then submits the substitution to the Registrar to show your course as a substitution in the nursing requirements.
-The course you had taken will not show on your transcript as an equivalent ISU course unless you complete an Undergraduate Student Petition and that petition is approved.
-Please talk to the Academic Adviser if you would like more details on or to submit an Undergraduate Student Petition.
+An approved Petition means that the School of Nursing approved your course as a substitution for a similar requirement in our program.
+A School of Nursing Adviser will submit the substitution to the Registrar to show your course as a substitution in the nursing requirements.

-Does my approved CON Course Petition guarantee my success in future courses that contain similar material?
+Does my approved SON Course Petition guarantee my success in future courses that contain similar material?

 If I am an international student and interested in the nursing program, how do I know what courses transfer into ISU?